The Scottish retail empire struggling to strike back

 But like many of the UK's tradition retail giants it is struggling with changing consumer habits, such as the rise of online shopping, and the cost of a huge bricks and mortar business.

-It has been bought and sold by a number of companies over the decades and the group lost Harrods when Fayed sold House of Fraser in 1994 but retained the landmark Knightbridge store.
+It has been bought and sold by a number of companies over the decades and the group lost Harrods when Fayed sold House of Fraser in 1994 but retained the landmark Knightsbridge store.

 Its latest new owners plan to close stores as they look to turn around the fortunes of the department store chain, which has fallen on hard times.